vazco/uniforms/README.md

 # If you are going to use SimpleSchema
 $ meteor add aldeed:simple-schema check

+# If you are going to use SimpleSchema@2
+$ meteor npm install simpl-schema

 # Components (pick one)
 $ meteor npm install --save react react-dom uniforms uniforms-bootstrap3
 $ meteor npm install --save react react-dom uniforms uniforms-bootstrap4